robotlolita/robotlolita.github.io/_posts/2013-07-12-the-importance-of-being-typed.md

 But oh, silly me.
 Of course this is *wrong*, I just forgot to escape **user.name**, how could I **ever** do something as horrible as this?!
 I should just escape the data and, really, I need to stop coding so late in the morning... right y'all?

+# It's not about escaping!

+Oh, but wait, I'm obviously missing something important here. "**Handlebars and Mustache are for HTML, you dumb!**" But of course, how could I forget this, Handlebars and Mustache have been written with HTML in mind, and SQL/Shell injections are a whole different beast, and totally a solved problem... or is it?

 # The problem of SQL Injection